HOW TO Create A Stakeholders Needs Requirements Analysis Diagram

 Step 1. - Create a Dossier Structure

-First we are going to create a dossier structure in a cabinet to store our data.
+First, we will create a dossier structure to store our data in a cabinet.

 To create a dossier structure